hanhandelaoba/docker-mosquitto/README.md

 Create a named volume:

     docker volume create --name mqtt_data
+    docker volume create --name mqtt_log

-Now it can be attached to docker by using `--mount source=mqtt_data,target=/mqtt/data` in the Example above.
+Now it can be attached to docker by using `--mount source=mqtt_data,target=/mqtt/data --mount source=mqtt_log,target=/mqtt/log` in the Example above.
 Be aware that the permissions within the volumes are most likely too restrictive.

 ## Start with systemd

 As an example this how you run the container with systemd.
-The example uses a docker volume named mqtt_data (see above).
+The example uses  docker volumes named mqtt_data and mqtt_log (see above).

     [Unit]
     Description=Mosquitto MQTT docker container